 National Service in Your State

-To view national service programs in your state, please the click on the map or select from the box on the right.
+To view national service programs in your state, please select from the list below.

 CNCS State Offices and State Service Commissions

 The Corporation for National and Community Service (CNCS) supports collaboration among national, state, and local entities.
 Together, CNCS State Offices and State Service Commissions coordinate the resources of CNCS at the state and local levels.

 What's the difference between a CNCS State Office and a State Service Commission?